abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 The analysis above has a circularity problem: the evaluation ground truth is a WBF merge of the same annotations from which agreement was computed.
 Low agreement produces both a noisier training target and a noisier metric, so part of the correlation could reflect measurement unreliability.

-To break this, both models were re-evaluated against the **official VinDr-CXR consensus test set** — 300 images sampled for class coverage, annotated by five radiologists with two senior reviewers resolving disagreements.
+To break this, the model was re-evaluated against the **official VinDr-CXR consensus test set** — 300 images sampled for class coverage, annotated by five radiologists with two senior reviewers resolving disagreements.
 These annotations share no radiologists or process with the training set.

 | | Agreement vs mAP | p |
 |---|---|---|